AfzalNMSU/-Big-Data-Proc-and-Cloud-Svcs/README.md

 ![image](https://user-images.githubusercontent.com/83153124/197454549-a345a1b9-3e6d-4c79-a45a-1d95b5ddbfd4.png)

-6. What is the average computed trip distance?
-(You should use Haversine Distance) (a)Draw a histogram of the trip distances binned anyway you see fit.
+6. Average computed trip distance (Haversine Distance). (a)Histogram of the trip distances binned anyway you see fit.

 ##### [COMMENT: There are some outliers in the datset.
 So, I use condition to remove those values.
 And take the distances only of New York city or near New York city.]